OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="createsubscription"></a>
 # **CreateSubscription**
-> CreateSubscriptionResponse CreateSubscription (CreateSubscriptionRequest? createSubscriptionRequest = null)
+> CreateSubscriptionResponse CreateSubscription (CreateSubscriptionRequest createSubscriptionRequest = null)